dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

    ![PFX Certificate Connector for Microsoft Intune download](media/certificates-importedpfx-configure/download-imported-pfxconnector.png)

-2. Download and save the Connector for Imported PFX certificates to a location that's accessible from the server where you're going to install the connector.
+2. Download and save the PFX Certificate Connector for Microsoft Intune to a location that's accessible from the server where you're going to install the connector.
 3. After the download completes, sign in to the server and run the installer (PfxCertificateConnectorBootstrapper.exe).
    - When you accept the default installation location, the connector installs to `Program Files\Microsoft Intune\PFXCertificateConnector`.
    - The connector service runs under the local system account.
 If a proxy is required for internet access, confirm that the local service account can access the proxy settings on the server.

-4. The Connector for Imported PFX certificates opens the **Enrollment** tab after installation.
+4. The PFX Certificate Connector for Microsoft Intune opens the **Enrollment** tab after installation.
 To enable the connection to Intune, **Sign In**, and enter an account with Azure global administrator or Intune administrator permissions.

    > [!WARNING]
    > By default, in Windows Server **IE Enhanced Security Configuration** is set to **On** which can cause issues with the sign-in to Office 365.